Dynamsoft/document-viewer-javascript/README.md

 Viewers are used to display the data.
 According to the different uses of viewers, DDV provides five different viewer types, which are implemented through five viewer classes.

-- Edit Viewer: Edit the pages in document, such as, rotating, cropping, filtering, etc. and adjust the layout of the display.
+- Edit Viewer: Edit the pages in document, such as, rotating, cropping, filtering, annotating, etc. and adjust the layout of the display.
 - Capture Viewer: Control camera, play video stream, and capture the images from camera.
 - Perspective Viewer: Do page boundary manual adjustment & perspective transformation.
 - Browse Viewer: Display pages in multiple-mode, pages can be multiple selected.